Randy Rhoads: Early life and education

-The pair later formed a cover band, Violet Fox, with Rhoads' older brother Kelle on drums.
+The pair performed for a short time in a backing band for a vocalist remembered only as Smokey before forming a cover band, Violet Fox, with Rhoads' older brother Kelle on drums.
 Violet Fox, which was together for approximately five months, staged several performances in the Grand Salon at Musonia.
 Among their setlist was "Mississippi Queen" by Mountain and songs from the Rolling Stones, Alice Cooper and David Bowie.
 After Violet Fox dissolved, Rhoads formed various other short-lived bands such as The Katzenjammer Kids and Mildred Pierce.
 The Katzenjammer Kids' lead vocalist would often wear dresses on stage, which sometimes led to violent reactions from the audience.

 According to Garni, he and Rhoads frequently listened to Long Beach, California radio station KNAC because it was "the only radio station that would play anything of interest to us," and it was through KNAC that Rhoads discovered much of the music that influenced his playing.
 The home of a neighborhood friend with a high-quality stereo and large record collection became a regular hangout for the pair, and there they smoked pot and listened to more obscure hard rock music such as early Scorpions records.

 Live bootleg recordings were very popular at that time, and Rhoads began to take note of the differences between studio recordings and the live versions, particularly the different licks guitarists incorporated when playing live.
 He began to memorize these licks and taught himself to play them.
 Rhoads' brother states that a July 11, 1971, Alice Cooper concert at the Long Beach Auditorium that the pair attended was a defining point in the guitarist's life.
 After the concert was over he noted:

 Garni concurs, calling Rhoads' discovery of Alice Cooper "a game changer."
 Guitarists Glen Buxton, Mick Ronson, and Leslie West were early influences on his playing.